arianshnsz/Django-Task-Reminder/README.md

    - Assign tasks to other users.
    - Set Reminders for their tasks.

-For notifications, this project uses DWR-910 4G LTE USB Router to send sms to users.
+For notifications, this project uses DWR-910 4G LTE USB Router to send SMS to users.

 ## How to run